bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="2.17 New Tab and Old Tab." />
 </p>

-Now that we have the actual tabs working properly, we want to do something with our actual tab content to get it display, we have to do something with the new tab that we&apos;ve clicked on and the old tab that is going to go away.
+<p>Now that we have the actual tabs working properly, we want to do
+something with our actual tab content to get it display, we have to do something with the new tab that we&apos;ve clicked on and the old tab that is going to go away.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ 257. grab attributes for each tab (153) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">